Last Updated: 05/11/2025

-Easter is upon us!
-It's time to get excited about all those delicious Easter treats about to come our way.
+When a celebration like Easter comes around, it's usually time for special treats!
 Even if you're not religiously inclined, you'd be hard pressed to find an Aussie who doesn't love cracking the chocolate ears off a bunny and biting into a warm, bakery-fresh hot cross bun.

 As harmless as Easter treats may be for us (except for your waistline!), the same can't be said for our pets.
 Some Easter treats can pose a risk to our dogs and cats and may even be fatal.